 Date of Authorship for this Version

 Tyler, Tom R., "American Policing at a Crossroads: Unsustainable Policies and the Procedural Justice Alternative" (2011).
 Faculty Scholarship Series.
-Paper 4170.
+4170.